Weak Adversarial Neural Pushforward Method for the Wigner Transport Equation: Conclusion

 The signed pushforward architecture~\eqref{eq:decomposition} handles the negativity of the Wigner function by decomposing it into two non-negative phase-space distributions with a learnable mixing weight.
 Marginal non-negativity serves as a post-hoc validation criterion rather than an architectural constraint.

+Numerical experiments on the Wigner--Fokker--Planck equation (Section~\ref{sec:numerics}) validate the method on both a harmonic potential (where the exact Gaussian solution is recovered) and a double-well potential (where the WANPM solution agrees with a high-resolution TSSP reference).
+The learnable weight $\alpha^-$ correctly decays to near zero for initial conditions that remain non-negative.

 The practical consequences are: (i)~exact treatment of the quantum potential for any $\hbar$; (ii)~black-box access to $V$ with no derivative information; (iii)~the same mesh-free, Jacobian-free, scalable training loop as the standard WANPM framework; and (iv)~a deterministic signed pushforward that avoids the variance growth of stochastic signed-particle methods.
-Numerical experiments validating the method on benchmark problems will be presented in a forthcoming companion paper.